Hartley wins for Toyota in Portugal - Speedcafe

 “I feel proud of their great work over the first two races.
 We have maximised our performance using all the experience we gained over the years because the competition is getting strong.

-2022 World Champion Hartley had qualified the #8 Gazoo Racing Hybrid on pole position at the Algarve International Circuit with the #7 GR Hybrid Toyota team-mate of Mike Conway Sébastien Buemi sharing the front row, with the Ferraris locking out row two ahead of the #6 Porsche.
+2022 World Champion Hartley had qualified the #8 Gazoo Racing Hybrid on pole position at the Algarve International Circuit with the #7 GR Hybrid Toyota team-mate of Mike Conway and Sébastien Buemi sharing the front row, with the Ferraris locking out row two ahead of the #6 Porsche.

 The start of the race saw James Calado in the #51 Ferrari 499P split the Toyotas, pushing the #8 Toyota with Sébastien Buemi at the wheel to third as the #7 led the field.
 That set up an early battle as Buemi mounted an attack on the Ferrari, making the move at the hairpin five minutes into the six-hour event, by which time the leading Toyota was 4.9s ahead.